qatwood/Portfolio/README.md

 A project done as part of CSE 572 - Data Mining

 Created a machine learning model that performs classification on data extracted from an Artificial Pancreas Medical Control System.
-Utilized data wrangling and mining tools (feature extraction, cleaning, balancing, pruning) to prepare data to be used for machine learning.
-Classification distinguished between two types of data in the dataset (meal and no meal data).
+Utilized data wrangling and mining tools (cleaning, balancing, pruning and feature extraction) to prepare data for machine learning.
+Classification distinguish two types of data in the dataset (meal and no meal data).
 The two datasets used contain 55,000 entry points and 40,000.

 ## Models implemented
 Supervised Learning:
-Decision Tree Classifier
+- Decision Tree Classifier
+- K Neighbors
-Logistic Regression
+- Logistic Regression
-Random Forest Classifier.
+- Random Forest Classifier
+- Gradient Boosting Classifier

 ## Technology Used
-Python (pandas, scikit-learn)
+Python (pandas, scikit-learn, matplotlib)